MDPFuzz: Testing Models Solving Markov Decision Processes: Introduction

 This paper presents \tool, a blackbox fuzz testing framework for models solving MDPs. \tool\ provides a viable and unified solution to the aforementioned issues.
 First, \tool\ outlines a practical testing oracle for detecting the models that enter severely \textit{abnormal states} (e.g., collisions in autonomous driving).
 Second, instead of mutating arbitrary intermediate states, \tool\ only mutates the initial state conservatively to ensure that the sequence is realistic.
+The mutated initial states are also \textit{validated} in a deliberate way to ensure realism.
 Third, \tool\ tackles blackbox scenarios, allowing testing of (commercial) off-the-shelf models solving MDPs.
 All of these factors, while necessary, add to the complexity and cost of testing models solving MDPs.
-Therefore, \tool\ incorporates a series of optimizations. \tool\ retains mutated initial states that can minimize cumulative rewards.
+Therefore, \tool\ incorporates a series of optimizations. \tool\ retains mutated initial states reducing cumulative rewards.
 It also prefers mutated initial states that can induce ``fresh'' state sequences (comparable to code coverage in software fuzzing).
-It effectively measures the state sequence freshness by using Gaussian mixture models (GMMs)~\cite{mclachlan1988mixture} and dynamic expectation-maximization (DynEM)~\cite{dempster1977maximum}. \tool\ also cleverly leverages local sensitivity to assess an initial state's potential to expose the models' new behavior (often known as ``seed energy'' in software fuzzing~\cite{bohme2017coverage}).
+It measures the state sequence freshness with constant and modest cost by leveraging MDP properties and popular statistics mechanisms like Gaussian mixture models (GMMs)~\cite{mclachlan1988mixture} and dynamic expectation-maximization (DynEM). \tool\ also cleverly uses local sensitivity to assess an initial state's potential to expose the models' new behavior (comparable to ``seed energy'' in software fuzzing~\cite{bohme2017coverage}).